Or3a/weatherApp/README.md

 <pre>
 Install npm install react-dotenv
-Create a .env.local file in the root of you repository Inside put the value of the weather api.
+Create a .env file in the root of you repository Inside put the value of the weather api.
 WEATHER_API_KEY = 'digitValue'
 Thats it!